Skip to content

 Sign It lets you cryptographically sign any file to prove:

-- You signed it — Ed25519 signature tied to your Flowsta identity
+• You signed it - Ed25519 signature made with your key, on your device, tied to your Flowsta identity

-- When you signed it — timestamp recorded on a public DHT
+• When you signed it - timestamp recorded on Flowsta's tamper-proof network, built on Holochain

-- Your terms — license, commercial availability, AI training policy
+• Your terms - license, commercial availability, AI training policy, plus an optional Public Note

 Anyone can verify a signed file at flowsta.com/sign-it without an account.
 The file is hashed in the browser - nothing is uploaded.